Nyam-Osoryn Uchral

+Nyam-Osoryn Uchral (Note: Ням-Осорын Учрал, /mn/) (born 2 January 1987) is a Mongolian politician, businessman and former hip-hop artist who has been the Prime Minister of Mongolia since 30 March 2026 and the Chairman of the Mongolian People's Party since 15 November 2025.
+A member of the Mongolian People's Party (MPP), he was elected a member of the State Great Khural in 2016, 2020, and 2024.
+He was previously appointed the Minister for Digital Development and Communications in 2022 and Chief Cabinet Secretary in 2024 by prime minister Luvsannamsrain Oyun-Erdene.
+Later in 2025, he was appointed the First Deputy Prime Minister by succeeding prime minister Gombojavyn Zandanshatar.
+Uchral rose to national prominence in November 2025 when he was elected leader of the MPP and Chairman of the State Great Khural at the age of 38.
+His elevation occurred in the aftermath of a managed party congress that ended months of internal deadlock between MPP factions.

-He served as President of the Social Democracy–Mongolian Youth Federation since 2019.
-He has been serving as a member of the IPU’s Standing Committee on United Nations Affairs.
+Following the resignation of prime minister Gombojavyn Zandanshatar on 27 March 2026, the Executive Council of the MPP officially nominated Uchral as the next prime minister on 29 March 2026.
+He was elected (88–19) as the 35th Prime Minister of Mongolia by the State Great Khural on 30 March 2026.
+The subsequent midnight, he officially succeeded Zandanshatar.
+He has served as President of the Social Democracy–Mongolian Youth Federation, the youth wing of the MPP, since 2019, and has been a member of the IPU's Standing Committee on United Nations Affairs.
 Uchral is the heir of the Khunnu group companies, which owns Ikh Zasag International University and other businesses in Mongolia.

 Childhood and education

 Uchral was born in Ulaanbaatar on 2 January 1987 as the eldest child of Namsraigiin Nyam-Osor and Jambalyn Tsetsegmaa.

-He attended 97th secondary school and Ikh Zasag lyceum, where he took his upper secondary education in 2003.
-He earned a B.A. in law at Ikh Zasag International University, a university founded by his father, in 2007, and a MBA degree at University of Gloucestershire in the United Kingdom between 2008 and 2010.
-Uchral also earned a master's degree in historical sciences at Mongolian State University of Education in 2012, and a PhD in historical sciences at Siberian Branch of the Russian Academy of Sciences in 2013.
+He attended the 97th secondary school and Ikh Zasag Lyceum, where he completed his upper secondary education in 2003.
+He earned a B.A. in law at Ikh Zasag International University, a university founded by his father, in 2007 and an MBA degree at the Limkokwing University of Creative Technology in the United Kingdom between 2008 and 2010.
+Uchral has often appeared at debate championships winning district and national titles in debate tournaments.

+Uchral also earned a master's degree in historical sciences at Mongolian State University of Education in 2012 and a PhD in historical sciences at the Siberian Branch of the Russian Academy of Sciences in 2013.
+In 2019, he obtained a master's in international business from the University of Gloucestershire.
 After arriving in Mongolia, he founded the Royal International University.